WencesVillegasMarset/aws-saa-c02-notes/README.md

   * Monthly basis
   * You cannot reserve capacity to multiple AWS Regions in a single RI purchase.
   * You can have capacity reservations that recur on a daily, weekly, or monthly basis, with a specified start time and duration, for a one-year term through **Scheduled Reserved Instances**
+  * If you don't want to spend more: Terminate them ASAP and sell them in the Reserved Instance Marketplace.
 * Spot instances: not time critical and tolerant to interruptions, set a bidding price.
 * There is no charge for creating a placement group.
 * Per Second Billing: